eduardonk9999/phpspeed/README.md

 <br>

 <hr>
-## OBS: To contribute to the project, read the instructions.
+## OBS: To contribute to the project